callumalpass/handwrite/README.md

 1. **API Key not found**: Ensure `GEMINI_API_KEY` is set in your environment or `.env` file
 2. **No text extracted**: Check if the image quality is sufficient and text is clearly visible
 3. **Template errors**: Verify your custom template syntax and variable names
-4. **File not found**: Ensure input paths exist and are accessible
+4. **Permission errors**: Ensure you have write permissions to the output directory

 ### Logging

-The tool provides detailed logging at INFO level by default.
+The tool provides detailed logging to stderr.
 You can redirect output to capture logs:

 ```bash
 handwrite process input.pdf output/ 2>&1 | tee processing.log